AuriServe/Docs/Plugins/Plugin Manifests.md

 # conform to the format required there.

 author: @Auri

+# The SemVer version number of the plugin.

+version: 0.5.2

 # The list of entrypoints for the plugin.
 # 'server' specifies code to run on the server, and